Jonny371/Ascend---3D-Audio-Upmixer/README.md

   use proportional RAM).
 - Best results from real stereo with genuine decorrelated ambience; heavily mono or dry material yields a subtler height field (as with any upmixer).
-- Feed the output to your Auro-3D / Atmos-capable decoder or DAW for monitoring.
+- Feed the output to your Auro-3D / Atmos-capable encoder/decoder or DAW for monitoring.